Skip to Content

 Randomly my friend Kelly – who I went to Wilderness Festival with – and her sister arrived in New York the same day I did.
 On the Tuesday we decided to get tickets for The Rockettes, apparently the best Christmas show in New York around.

-It was so good.
+The Radio City Spectacular is so good.
 So good.

 And then the next night Andrea had tickets to The Nutcracker Rouge – a burlesque take on The Nutcracker.
 The dancing, the storyline, the singing – it was all absolutely incredible.
 I know I keep saying things are the best, but this was honestly one of the best shows I’ve ever seen.
 My favourite part was when the dancer was high up in a hoop, singing Sia’s Chandelier operatically and in French, as glitter fell on her.